New City, Chicago

 New City is one of Chicago's 77 official community areas, located on the southwest side of the city in the South Side district.
 It contains the neighborhoods of Canaryville and Back of the Yards.
+The boundaries of New City are Pershing Road to the north, Western Avenue/Boulevard and CSX railroad tracks to the west, Norfolk Southern railroad tracks to the east, and Garfield Boulevard to the south.

-The area was home to the famous Union Stock Yards until it closed in 1971, and the International Amphitheatre until it was demolished in 1999.
+The area was home to the famous Union Stock Yards from 1865 until it closed in 1971, and the International Amphitheatre from 1934 until it was demolished in 1999.

 Neighborhoods

 Back of the Yards

 Back of the Yards is an industrial and residential neighborhood so named because it was near the former Union Stock Yards, which employed thousands of European immigrants in the early 20th century.
 Life in this neighborhood was explored in Upton Sinclair's 1906 novel The Jungle.
 The area was formerly part of the town of Lake until it was annexed by Chicago in 1889.
 In the late 19th and early 20th centuries, the area was occupied largely by Eastern European immigrants and their descendants, who were predominantly ethnic Lithuanian, Bohemian, Moravian, and Slovak.

-In the 1930s, the activist Saul Alinsky did community organizing in this area, as its people suffered during the Great Depression.
-This work led to his founding the Industrial Areas Foundation in 1940, which trained community organizers.
+In 1939, the activist Saul Alinsky and the local park director Joseph Meegan organized the Back of the Yards Neighborhood Council, where Alinsky first developed the method of community organizing.
+The prerequisites of this successful attempt to bring together community leaders from different national Catholic churches, business, and labor were the Great Depression and the labor organizing work of the Packinghouse Workers Organizing Committee, a member of the CIO led in Chicago by Herb March.
+This work led to his founding the Industrial Areas Foundation in 1940, which later trained community organizers.

 Jane Jacobs, in her 1961 book The Death and Life of Great American Cities, cites the Back of the Yards as an area able to "unslum" in the 1960s, due to a beneficial set of circumstances.
 This included a stabilized community base with skilled members who were willing to trade work to upgrade housing, as well as active and well-led local social and political organizations.
 Jacobs often cited the Back of the Yards as a model for other depressed neighborhoods to follow to upgrade their communities.

 Some time after the 1970s, when the stockyard operations closed and the number of nearby jobs decreased, many people left to move to newer housing and work in the suburbs.
 The population of the neighborhood gradually reflected a new wave of settlement, predominantly Mexican-American.